serdarburakguneri/message-board-api/README.md

 H2Database for the in memory database usage.

 ### Resources
-There 2 property resources for the project:
+There are 2 property resources for the project:

 /src/main/resources/application.yml is the main property resource.

-/src/test/resources/application.yml is used by unit test methods because of the 'test' profile they use.
+/src/test/resources/application.yml is used by unit test methods with 'test' profile they use.

-Dockerfile has the configuration to create a Docker image of a AWS compatible Java 11 application.
+Dockerfile has necessary configuration to create a Docker image of an AWS compatible Java 11 application.

-appspec.yml, builddspec.yml and taskdef.json are CI/CD files to be used with CodePipeline services of AWS
+appspec.yml, buildspec.yml and taskdef.json are CI/CD files to be used with CodePipeline service of AWS

 ### Building the project

 A jar file can be created with "mvn package" command to test the project on a local computer.

-Thanks to CodePipeline service of AWS, the application is now running on Elastic Container Service with a serverless methodology.
+With CodePipeline service of AWS, the application is now running on Elastic Container Service with a serverless methodology.
 Github Webhooks is used to trigger the CodePipeline.
 CodeBuild service of AWS uses this repository as a source and creates a Docker image to push to ECR (Elastic Container Registry) service of AWS.
 CodeDeploy service of AWS starts a blue/green deployment to run a new application on Elastic Container Service with